Adamant Research Report.

 2. The technological revolution as a catalyst for change

-In Europe in the 15th century, “the price of books has fallen by 2.4% per year for more than a hundred years,” while the share of university courses on science has risen from 25% to 40%.
+In 15th-century Europe, “the price of books fell by 2.4% per year for over a hundred years,” while the proportion of university courses devoted to science rose from 25% to 40%.
 (Dittmar & Seabold)

 The price of an Internet connection at a speed of 1 Mbps has fallen by 99% over 20 years: from $ 100,000 to less than $ 10 (99.99% - approx. Per.)